 How long does an opened bag last?

 ZIWI recommends using opened air-dried food within 8 weeks.
-Store in a cool, dry place with the bag resealed.
-In NZ’s climate, this is rarely an issue for most dog sizes.
+Store in a cool, dry place with the bag resealed — rarely an issue in NZ at typical dog consumption rates.
+Use premium food storage containers to maintain freshness, humidity control in damp climates, and measuring tools to track consumption rates.

 Is ZIWI actually better than kibble?

-In terms of ingredient quality and nutrient density, yes — meaningfully so.
-Whether that translates to a noticeably healthier dog depends on many factors (genetics, exercise, overall care).
-Most owners who switch to ZIWI report improved coat condition, smaller stools, and better energy levels.
+On ingredient quality and nutrient density, yes — meaningfully so.
+Whether that produces a noticeably healthier dog depends on genetics, exercise, and general care.
+Most owners who switch report improved coat condition, smaller stools, and better energy.
 Anecdotal, but consistent.

 Bottom line